Ulsan: Economy

+Hydrogen Town

+The Ulsan Green Hydrogen Town is a hydrogen city being developed as a pilot project.
+As of October 2024, 188km of underground pipelines have been laid to connect hydrogen produced as a byproduct from petrochemical complexes to the city center.

 Transportation

 The city transport department plans to build a light-rail line.
-The public transportation system is as good as any other major Korean city.
 The bus system shows a specific ETA at most bus stops.

 Ulsan Airport, constructed in 1970 and expanded in 1997, has more than 20 flights per day to and from Seoul's Gimpo International Airport and 4 flights per week to and from Jeju International Airport.
 In November 2010, Korea's high-speed train network, the KTX, was extended to Ulsan.
 This provides a high-speed link to Seoul, with a running time of just over 2 hours.
-The new KTX station (Ulsan Station) is in nearby Eonyang, with a series of express buses (5001-5005), as well as some city buses serving the new station.
+The new KTX station, Ulsan Station, is in nearby Eonyang, with a series of express buses (5001-5005), as well as some city buses serving the new station.
 The original city station has been renamed Taehwa River Station.

+In December 2016, 10 Hyundai ix35 FCEVs, the first hydrogen fuel cell taxis in the country, entered test operation.

 Sports

-The city hosts the K League 1 football club Ulsan Hyundai FC.
-After the 2002 FIFA World Cup, they relocated from their former stadium in Jung-gu, which is now a municipal ground, to the Munsu Stadium, which hosted several matches during the 2002 World Cup.
+The city hosts the K League 1 football club Ulsan HD FC.
+After the 2002 FIFA World Cup, they relocated from their former stadium in Jung District, which is now a municipal ground, to the Munsu Stadium, which hosted several matches during the 2002 World Cup.
 The club have been crowned champions of Asia twice, winning the AFC Champions League in 2012 and 2020.
 Ulsan was home to another football team, Ulsan Hyundai Mipo Dolphin FC, which played in the Korea National League until 2016, when it was dissolved.
 Currently, Ulsan is home to another football team, Ulsan Citizen FC, which plays in the K3 League.

 It is also home to the University of Ulsan and its sports programs.
 Ulsan also hosts Korean Basketball League team Ulsan Hyundai Mobis Phoebus.
 Their home ground is Dongchun Gymnasium, which located in Jung-Gu.

 Lotte Giants, a KBO League baseball club in Busan, plays some of their home matches at the Ulsan Munsu Baseball Stadium.